Days Gone: Sales

 Days Gone was the best-selling physical game in the United Kingdom in the week of release.
 It went on to be the best-selling software release in all the format sales charts for three consecutive weeks.
 In Japan, Days Gone outsold two other PlayStation 4-exclusive games at launch, God of War and Horizon Zero Dawn.
 Days Gone exceeded the lifetime Japanese sales of God of War and The Last Guardian, another exclusive PlayStation 4 game.
 In the first three days after its launch, Days Gone sold approximately 114,319 physical units.

 In North America, Days Gone was the second-best-selling video game for April 2019, behind Mortal Kombat 11, making it the seventh-highest debut in sales for a Sony-published title, and the best-selling game developed by Bend Studio.
 By June 2019, Days Gone was the eighth-best-selling video game of the year.
 It was the 19th-best-selling game of 2019 in the US.
-According to game director Jeff Ross, Days Gone sold more copies than all of Bend Studio's previous games combined.
+According to game director Jeff Ross, Days Gone sold more units than all of Bend Studio's previous games combined.

-In January 2022, Days Gone's director Jeff Ross claimed on Twitter that the game had sold over 8 million copies by late 2020.
+In January 2022, Days Gone's director Jeff Ross claimed on Twitter that the game had sold over 8 million units by late 2020.
 However, this stat was disputed by several gaming outlets.
+In December 2023, Insomniac Games were the victims of a ransomware attack, causing private data and information to be leaked publicly.
+From this leak, it was revealed that by February 2022, Days Gone had sold 7.32 million units.